1893 West Virginia Mountaineers football team

 The 1893 West Virginia Mountaineers football team represented West Virginia University in the 1893 college football season.
-Led by F. William Rane in his first year, the Mountaineers finished the season with a record of two wins and one loss (2–1).
+Led by F. William Rane in his first year as head coach, the Mountaineers finished the season with a record of two wins and one loss (2–1).
+The season marked a significant milestone for the program, as the October 7 victory over Mt.
+Pleasant was the first win in West Virginia University football history.
+The Mountaineers had gone 0–1 in their inaugural 1891 season and did not field a team in 1892 before returning to competition under Rane.